 Is rice a high risk food?

 Bacillus cereus makes rice a high-risk food.
-This bacterium’s spores can survive in uncooked rice and grow and replicate once the rice is cooked.
-Rice should be eaten as soon as it is prepared, and leftovers should be refrigerated as soon as possible to limit your risk.
+This bacterium’s spores can survive in uncooked rice and grow and replicate once we cook the rice.
+Start consuming rice soon after you prepare it, and refrigerate leftovers as soon as possible to limit your risk.

 Is dry rice a high risk food?

 No. Dry rice or any food made from dry rice like puffed rice has little to no moisture in them.
-Thus they are generally considered low risk food.
+Thus, we generally consider them low-risk food.

 Is a chicken sandwich a high risk food?

 Yes.
 Any food item that has cooked meat in them has the potential to spoil if stored improperly.